 - 1/2 tsp salt

-- 3 Tbsp peanut butter (PP calls for 2 tablespoons)
+- 3 Tbsp peanut butter , (Princess Pamela calls for 2 tablespoons)

-- 1 cup whole milk (you can use milk, half and half, or buttermilk) Plus more for brushing.
+- 1 cup whole milk, or half & half or buttermilk, plus more for brushing.

 - Put the dry ingredients in the bowl of a food processor, and pulse to combine well.
 You can also whisk the ingredients together in a large mixing bowl.

 - Dot in the cold butter and peanut butter, and pulse about 20 times to create a coarse crumb texture.
 If doing this by hand, cut in the butter and peanut butter with a pastry cutter or 2 forks until they are well incorporated.

 - Stream in the milk while pulsing the machine until the dough comes together.
 I find it helps to run the machine for a few seconds at the end to bring the dough together into a lump.
 If doing by hand, add the milk while mixing with your hands or with a wooden spoon, until the dough comes together and is not too dry or crumbly.
 You may need a little less or a little more than the cup.
 I usually need the full cup.

 - Turn the dough out onto a lightly floured surface and gently knead or pat into a flat disk.
 I like my biscuits thick, so I roll it out to a 1 1/2 inch thickness, but Princess Pamela specifies 1/2 inch thick.